fifieldt/twcitizen/content/taiwanese-parents.md

 AF351-AF354 are used where you are related to someone who currently has active household registration in Taiwan.
 You'll just need the national ID of your relative and their original (and a copy) 戶口名簿 or a less-than-3-month-old 戶籍謄本 and other documents to prove your relationship.
 AF351 and AF352 are where it's your spouse and you've been married less than/more than 4 years and don't have/have children.
-AF353 is where you have relatives (including your parents, but also some more distant blood relatives may count) who have an active household registration in Taiwan.
+AF353 is where you have lineal relatives (i.e. parent, grandparent or great-grandparent) who have an active household registration in Taiwan.
 AF354 is where you have brothers, sisters or your spouse's parents with household registration.